fefe982/DeMangleVC/mangling_schema.md

 ### `ClassNamespaceName`

 `ClassNamespaceName` also includes `StringName`, which can be a class or namespace, and *template-id*, but no `OperatorName`.
-It has some other altertanatives: anonymous namespace, full declarator, and scope index.
+It has some other alternatives: anonymous namespace, full declaration, and scope index.

+#### Anonymous namespace

 Anonymous namespace would have a generated name, which is in the format of `'?A0x' "[0-9a-f]+" '@'`, such as: